zstobi/not-a-pixel-art/README.md

 # PixelArt

 Well, not a Pixel Art.
-A small concept of a drawing grid, to paint a few simulated "pixels".
+A small concept of a drawing grid where you can paint a few simulated "pixels".